dboemer/nd013-c6-control-starter/README.md

 ## Evaluate and analyse the PID controller

 In this section, plots of the velocity and yaw as well as the respective errors are analyzed to evaluate the PID controller.
-In addition, the questions of the instructions are answered.
+In addition, the questions of the instructions are answered below.

 ### Analysis of the plots